acep-aedg/aedg-explorer/README.md

 **Communities**

 1. Download the `communities.geojson` file from the AEDG Google Drive and place it in `db/imports/`
-2. Run the rake task to import communities into the db: `rails import:communities`
+2. Run the rake task to import data files from into the db: `rails import:communities`

 ---